 Common Career Paths for National Sales Director

 Although it's unusual, some National Sales Directors transition into jobs as Business Development VPs.
 The latter group reports earning a slightly lower median of $147K per year, though.
-National Sales Directors most often move into positions as VPs of Sales or VPs of Sales & Marketing; those groups report median salaries that are $18K higher and $10K higher, respectively.
+National Sales Directors typically move into roles as VPs of Sales or VPs of Sales & Marketing, and those positions pay $20K more and $12K more, respectively.

 Popular Skills for National Sales Director

-National Sales Directors seem to wield many skills on the job.
-Most notably, facility with Business Development, Technical Sales, and Account Management are correlated to pay that is significantly above average, leading to increases of 48 percent, 37 percent, and 6 percent, respectively.
-Skills that pay less than market rate include Customer Relationship Management, Advertising, and Marketing Communications.
-Most people familiar with Sales Management also know Strategic Marketing.
+National Sales Directors report using a deep pool of skills on the job.
+Most notably, facility with Business Development, Technical Sales, and Account Management are correlated to pay that is significantly above average, leading to increases of 49 percent, 38 percent, and 5 percent, respectively.
+Skills that pay less than market rate include Telecommunications, Customer Relationship Management, and Advertising.
+Those familiar with Sales Management also tend to know Strategic Marketing.